yosaddis/leaderboard/README.md

 - [x] Use ES6 modules, with import and export.
 - [x] Add API calls to the project.
+- [x] Modify the look of the page while keeping the given wireframe.

 ## 🚀 Live Demo <a name="live-demo"></a>